voxeet/comms-sdk-dotnet/docs/documentation/unity/components/index.md

 ## Components
 ### Dolby.io Manager

-The `Dolby.io Manager` is a component required to let you access the functionnalities of the unity plugin.
+The `Dolby.io Manager` is a component required to let you access the functionnalities of the Unity plugin.
 It will also provide some usefull parameters to configure the plugin.

 <div style="text-align:left">
     <img style="padding:25px 0" src="~/images/components/dolbyiomanager.png" width="300px">